 As a previous blog post mentioned, shipping during the cold winter can present issues for shippers, like longer transit times and frigid temperatures.
 Depending on your shipping cargo, you may need freeze protection services.

 Freeze protection services protect your temperature or cold-sensitive freight from freezing when your shipment goes through icy regions or is being shipped during cold seasons.
 If you’re shipping cargo that has the potential to freeze, be damaged from freezing, or could spoil, then you need freeze protection services.

 Remember that certain items are not covered under freeze protection services, so it’s best to check with your third-party logistics (3PL) provider or your carrier to ensure your items are covered.

 You may or may not have already had to deal with a customer’s returned shipment, but that plays just as important of a part in your supply chain as getting the cargo to customers in the first place.
 In the event of damaged products or general returns, having a strong reverse logistics plan increases customer satisfaction and is key to brand success during a time that may lead to increased negative experiences.

 In fact, 97% of customers are more likely to be repeat customers after a positive return experience.
 Additionally, nearly half (46%) of customers return between one and three gifts received during the holiday season.

 Naturally, more returns are going to occur after the holidays as people decide if they want the gifts they received or if they want to return them.
-Having transparent return policies and providing resources and channels for shippers to send cargo back if they need to helps you save your brand reputation and keeps your customers happy.
+Having transparent return policies and providing resources and channels for shippers to send cargo back if they need to help you save your brand reputation and keep your customers happy.